- K -

 supplied by Busch or Breithaupt and assembled.

-KRÖPLIN's prototype of an 'Armeekompass' and his patent in the
+also KRÖPLIN's prototype of an 'Armeekompass' in the

 category Pocket Compasses) was to make it possible to set a marching